JakobAdamsson/MasterThesis-JakobVincent-/README.md

 * 'training.ipynb' was used to generate model weights
 * 'visualisations.ipynb' contains various visualisation methods and cells used during the course of the project
 * 'utils.py' contains functions which are used in one or more notebooks.

+# To do
+* Implement L-U-Net AttentionU-Net in pytorch
+* Possibly revise U-Net
+* Benchmark the models
+* Decide downscaling size